Intelligent Medicine®

 Q: My doctor advised me to take 1,200 mg of calcium daily for bone health.
 Is this the correct dose?
 No other vitamins or minerals were mentioned.

 A: The recommendation made by many doctors to take that dose—or an even higher dose like 1,500 mg a day—has been debunked.
 Maybe they didn’t get the memo.
 We no longer advise taking such high doses of calcium.
-Even for women with osteoporosis (and men too!), we no longer advise taking more than 500-700 mg per day.
+Even for individuals with osteoporosis, we no longer advise taking more than 500 mg per day.

 While calcium is the most abundant mineral in bone, adding more doesn’t build stronger bones.
-In fact, high doses of supplemental calcium may wind up in places it doesn’t belong, such as coronary arteries, contributing to plaque.
-It can also accumulate in breast tissue showing up on imaging tests as suspicious calcifications—often a gateway to more invasive testing.
+In fact, high doses of supplemental calcium may wind up in places like coronary arteries—contributing to plaque.
+It can also accumulate in breast tissue and show up on imaging tests as suspicious calcifications—often a gateway to more invasive testing and treatment.
 And think about this: on a typical metabolic panel blood test, calcium deficiency is rarely seen in this country.
-So why the relentless high-dose advice?
+So why the relentless high dose advice?
+Guidance like this.

 So when it comes to calcium supplementation, more is not necessarily better.